phi-fell/carefree_leveling/README.md

 # Phi's Carefree Leveling
-Optimal vanilla leveling for OpenMW 0.48
+Optimal vanilla leveling for OpenMW 0.49

+for 0.48, check the 0.48 branch

 ## TES3MP
 The TES3MP version is in the `pclmp` folder.
 Theres a README for TES3MP in there.